Latata (EP): Background and release

-On May 19, 2019 it was revealed that (G)I-dle will make their Japanese debut with the EP Latata, with title track Latata on July 31, 2019.
-It will be released in three versions: a limited CD+DVD edition (A), a limited CD+PHOTOBOOK 28P edition (B), and a regular CD edition.
-Hann (Alone) (Japanese version) will only available as part of an iTunes bundle.
+On May 19, 2019 it was revealed that (G)I-dle would make their Japanese debut with the EP Latata, with title track Latata on July 31, 2019.
+It was released in three versions: a limited CD+DVD edition (A), a limited CD+PHOTOBOOK 28P edition (B), and a regular CD edition.
+A Japanese version of Hann (Alone) was released exclusively on iTunes as a bonus track.

 The song "For You" was written and composed by member Minnie.

 Promotion

 (G)I-dle held a live showcase at the Mainabi Blitz Akasaka on July 23, 2019.
 The showcase sold over 1,000 tickets with an attendance of 1,500 people.